Q. Where do you deliver/install?

 We can offer advice on this but do not install concrete bases, so you would need to arrange this prior to the bike shed being delivered/installed.
 For sizing please refer to the Width and Depth dimensions of the product (eg: 4-bike Classic: 2m wide x 1.15m deep).

-If you build (or have a base built) it can be with paving stones laid on sand/mortar.
-Or it can be a traditional concrete slab laid on compacted hardcore.
-Or we can also install on an EcoBase (plastic grid) or timber sleepers.
-Often it is an opportunity to use up some left over materials!
+If you build (or have a base built) it can be created with paving stones, a concrete slab, an EcoBase (plastic grid) or timber sleepers.
+Often it is an opportunity to use up some spare materials!

-For larger units, such as all our Vertical units or 4/5/6 bike Slot-in units, a paved area or a concrete base is recommended.
+For larger units, such as all our Vertical units or 5/6+ bike Slot-in units, a paved/concreted area is recommended.

 If you need help on deciding what base to prepare please send us a photo or two and we'll happily offer you our best advice.